Files

 Generates a "download URL" for downloading the contents of this file object.
 The download URL may refer to a different endpoint than the DNAnexus API server, and accepts HTTP GET requests.

-Requests to the download URL must be initiated within the number of seconds specified in the "duration" input parameter (starting from the time this call is made, according to the server), after which the URL will expire.
+Requests to the download URL must be initiated within the number of seconds specified in the "duration" input parameter (starting from the time this call is made, according to the server).
+After this duration, the URL expires.
 GET requests MUST include any headers specified in the API server's response to /file-xxxx/download

 .

-Successful calls to the download URL will return the HTTP response code 200, and will include a "Content-Type" header, set to whatever Internet Media Type was specified when the file object was created, and a "Content-Disposition: attachment" header that may also include a filename, if requested (see below).
+Successful calls to the download URL receive the HTTP response code 200, and include a "Content-Type" header, set to whatever Internet Media Type was specified when the file object was created, and a "Content-Disposition: attachment" header that may also include a filename, if requested (see below).
 The request may include the query string "?inline" to override the Content-Disposition header.
-Unsuccessful requests will return an HTTP error response code (and in that case there are no guarantees about the response body, as the download URL does not necessarily conform to the general API rules regarding error messages).
+Unsuccessful requests receive an HTTP error response code (and in that case there are no guarantees about the response body, as the download URL does not necessarily conform to the general API rules regarding error messages).

 duration

-int (optional, default is equivalent to 24 hours) Number of seconds (starting from the time this call is made, according to the server) during which the generated URL will be valid
+int (optional, default is 3600 seconds (1 hour)) Number of seconds (starting from the time this call is made, according to the server) during which the generated URL is valid.
+The maximum allowed duration is specified by themaximumPreauthenticatedDuration

 filename

 string (optional) The desired filename of the downloaded file, to be affixed to the returned URL.
-If provided, this filename will be encoded as a URI component and affixed to the download URL, whose resource portion will end in e.g. '/filename', to ease downloads through web browsers and utilities such as wget.
+If provided, this filename is encoded as a URI component and affixed to the download URL, whose resource part ends in, for example, '/filename', to ease downloads through web browsers and utilities such aswget

-string (optional) ID of a project containing the file, with which the download URL will be associated.
-Requests to the download URL will succeed only so long as 1. the file still resides in this project and 2. the user who generated the URL still has at least VIEW permission to this project.
-If this value is not provided, the URL will work so long as the file resides in any project to which the user who generated the URL has at least VIEW permission.
-This field must be provided to get the download URL for a watermarked file when invoked outside the context of a DNAnexus job.
+string (optional) ID of a project containing the file, with which the download URL is associated.
+Requests to the download URL succeed only when the file resides in this project and the user who generated the URL has at least VIEW permission to this project.
+If this value is not provided, the URL remains valid as long as the file resides in any project where the user who generated the URL has at least VIEW permission.
+This field is required to get the download URL for a watermarked file when invoked outside the context of a DNAnexus job.preauthenticated

 stickyIP

-are true, then the first HTTP GET request to the preauthenticated download URL will dictate the IP address from which all subsequent requests must originate.
+are true, the IP address of the first HTTP GET request to the preauthenticated download URL becomes the only allowed origin for subsequent requests.

 url

-mapping HTTP headers which MUST be supplied with any GET request to url
+mapping HTTP headers which MUST be supplied with any GET request to theurl

 key Header field name